 Tanya holds an MBA from the Australian Graduate School of Management, a Diploma in Applied Corporate Governance and is a member of the Australian Institute of Company Directors.

 With a background in law and regional economic development, Nicole works with Government and the private sector to develop long-term infrastructure plans to secure the future prosperity and livability of our cities and regions.

-Nicole is the Deputy Chair of Infrastructure WA, and the Independent Chair of the Westport Taskforce charged with planning the infrastructure to drive the freight future of Western Australia's South West for the next 50 years and beyond.
+Nicole is the Chair of Infrastructure WA, and the Independent Chair of the Westport Taskforce charged with planning the infrastructure to drive the freight future of Western Australia's South West for the next 50 years and beyond.

 She is also the Chair of the Freight and Logistics Council and a Board member of the Water Corporation.
 Nicole chairs MNG and the Sienna Wood Joint Venture.

 Wayne Manners was appointed to the role of President and CEO Boral Australia in March 2019 and prior to this appointment was Executive General Manager WA/NT and led Boral’s Building Products in Australia and Boral’s Major Projects Office with overlay responsibility for Boral Australia’s Transformation & Innovation group.